Alaska: Gambell in Spring

 SIVUQAQ INN: Our accommodation at the Sivuqaq Inn consists of nine bedrooms (double occupancy), four of which are in the main lodge and the remainder in the adjacent annex.
 We share the lodge with another large group in the spring so it’s usually very crowded.
 Single accommodations will likely not be available at Gambell, or may only be possible for part of our stay at Gambell.
 Sometimes we may not know what’s going to happen with rooming until you arrive at the lodge.
 There are six bathrooms with flush toilets; four of the bathrooms have showers (bring your own soap and shampoo; you might want to bring your own towel, just to be sure).

-King Eider Hotel, St Paul, Pribilofs: Single rooms are often not available in spring.
-We will stay in the hotel wing at the airport, a basic but comfortable hallway with 20 rooms and a lounge.
-Remodels were recently completed and all rooms now have private bathrooms.
+King Eider Hotel, St Paul, Pribilofs: We will stay in the hotel wing at the airport, a basic but comfortable hallway with 20 rooms and a lounge.
+Remodels were recently completed, and many (but not all) rooms now have private bathrooms.
+It’s possible, depending on how full the lodge is, that you may need to share a bathroom located down the hallway from your room.
+We may not know this until arrival in some cases.

 Note: Cell phones do not work on Gambell unless you have a SIM card from the local Alaskan carrier GCI, but AT&T phones do work in Nome (data can be very slow but the phone service works).